CrypticVerse/BetterBiomes/README.md

 #### Requirements

-- OpenJDK 17 or higher
+- OpenJDK 17 or higher.
   We recommend using the JDK from [Eclipse Termurin](https://adoptium.net/termurin/releases/?version=17), as it works without issues.

 - Gradle 8.3 or higher (optional)